bcoles/kasld/docs/testing.md

 `python3` and a `make` that prints its rule database (`-p`), and `check-diagram-data` uses `xmllint` for its well-formedness pass; all six **skip cleanly** (exit 0) when their tool is absent, so `make lint` works with just a host compiler.
-CI installs all but the fuzzer toolchain, so there they run for real. `check-diagram-data` skips only that one pass — its table-parity and structural checks need nothing beyond POSIX utilities.
+CI installs the full toolchain, so there all six run for real. `check-diagram-data` skips only that one pass — its table-parity and structural checks need nothing beyond POSIX utilities.